Equal Opportunities/Diversity Policy

 Commitment to equal opportunities and diversity

-The employer is committed to the principle of equal opportunities in recruitment and employment and is opposed to any form of less favourable treatment or financial reward through direct or indirect discrimination, harassment, victimisation to employees or job applicants on the grounds of race, religious beliefs, political opinions, creed, colour, ethnic origin, nationality, marital/civil partnership status, sex, sexual orientation, disability, pregnancy and maternity or age.
+The employer is committed to the principle of equal opportunities in recruitment and employment and is opposed to any form of less favourable treatment or financial reward through direct or indirect discrimination, harassment, victimisation to employees or job applicants on the grounds of race, religious beliefs, political opinions, creed, colour, ethnic origin, nationality, marital/civil partnership status, sex, sexual orientation, disability, pregnancy/parental rights or age.

 It is the duty of all employees to accept their personal responsibility in adhering to the principles of equal opportunities.
 The employer will actively promote equal opportunities throughout the organisation to ensure that employees, whether part-time or full-time receive treatment that is fair and equitable and consistent with their relevant aptitudes, potential skills and abilities.
 Employees will be recruited and selected, promoted and trained on the basis of objective criteria to ensure the business has the right people in the right roles.
-We recognize that sexual, racial and other forms of harassment may cause problems at work and are committed to ensuring that unacceptable behaviour does not take place.
+We recognize that sexual, racial , age and disability are covered under the legislation however other forms of harassment may cause problems at work and we are committed to ensuring that unacceptable behaviour does not take place.